"I really enjoy working as part of a multidisciplinary team and helping patients to recover with good nutritional care."

 £30k-£40k

 I worked as a ward dietitian and then as a research dietitian and it soon became apparent that nutritional support was the area I was most interested in.
 Nutritional support involves feeding very sick and malnourished patients, often through tubes and intravenous lines.
-I jumped at the chance when a specialist nutritional support post came up at Royal Liverpool University Hospital in 1995 and have been in the role ever since.
+I jumped at the chance when a specialist nutritional support post came up at Royal Liverpool University Hospital in 1995.

 In the afternoons I work on surgical wards or the intensive care unit.
 Surgical patients often need building up before their operation with food, oral nutritional supplements or tube feeds and usually need nutritional support to help them recover after surgery.
 Intensive care patients usually need to be fed through tubes and drips and I decide on the best feeding options for them.

-• I also lead a team of a band 5 and band 6 dietitians, undertake clinical audit and educate hospital staff including nurses and doctors on the importance of good nutritional care.
+I undertake clinical audits and educate hospital staff including nurses and doctors on the importance of good nutritional care.
 I am also chair of the committee that organises the British Association for Parenteral and Enteral Nutrition annual conference, the UK’s largest clinical nutrition conference.

 I really enjoy working as part of a multidisciplinary team and helping patients to recover with good nutritional care.
 Giving presentations to educate staff about the importance of good nutritional care is also very rewarding.